Media and Performance

 In a nutshell

 Do you dream of being a screen actor, or working with actors, screenwriters and directors to bring a production to life?
-Or perhaps you’re looking to star in your own radio drama?
+Or perhaps you're looking to create and perform in your own radio drama?
 Do you thrive when working as part of a creative team?

 Whatever your professional media goals, our Media and Performance degree is designed to give you the tools you need to achieve them.

-As you progress through your studies, you’ll have the chance to explore performance, acting, media and filmmaking within a unique range of contexts, from radio production and performance, to scriptwriting, directing, producing and screen acting.
+As you progress through your studies, you’ll have the chance to explore performance, comedy, acting for theatre, tv, radio and motion capture, media, production and filmmaking within a unique range of contexts, from radio production and performance, to scriptwriting, directing, producing and screen acting.
 You’ll also take part in video drama projects led by professional directors and industry leaders.

 What’s more, your final year project will give you the opportunity to specialise in the area of media or performance that interests you most.
 So, whether your interests lie behind the camera or in front of the microphone, you’ll be creating cutting-edge media and live performance while building a portfolio of work to establish yourself as a professional.

-There will also be an opportunity to study a semester abroad in your second year.
+There will also be an opportunity to study a semester abroad in your second year for a semester, or by taking the degree for four years and spending an entire academic year abroad.

 Read Grace’s story about her BA (Hons) Media and Performance experience.